Daniel Pink On The Power Of Regret

 There is much more to learn — actionable intelligence — from Daniel Pink.
 There always is, as I first discovered in 2013, when I interviewed Pink for the radio program I hosted, CNN Profiles, about his book, To Sell Is Human: The Surprising Truth About Moving Others.

-Our current conversation includes a couple of timeless lessons of persuasion from that book — just in time to make you more impactful in this new year.
+This conversation includes a couple of timeless lessons of persuasion from that book.

 And, in the first two minutes, you’ll hear from legendary psychiatrist, Dr. Irvin Yalom — a father of modern psychotherapy — who shared with me, in a 2015 Wavemaker Conversation, his strong belief in the therapeutic value of regret.